 If all else fails

 Procrastinate productively.
 If you’re not going to do what you planned, at least accomplish something else that needs to be done!

-Get your own copy of 25 Quotes and Affirmations to Finally Defeat Procrastination now!
+Get motivated with 25 Quotes and Affirmations to Finally Defeat Procrastination!